-John Geller: I think maybe from a-I don't have those specifics, we can clearly get it.
-When you talk about the hurricane impact in the first quarter from a sales perspective, it's roughly 3 points of our growth and as we talked about it, in Steve's comments, yes, we got the St. Thomas one, albeit a much smaller sales center without the linkage from the hotel.
-What used to be a Marriott next store that is being rebuilt?
-It's ramping back up but it's not going to get obviously back to a normalized sales pace this year.
-Obviously, we need the hotel and the linkage there.
-That'll abate as we move through the year.
-Then in total the other piece we talked about was Marco Island.
-So once again, with all the new units we added down there, which just opened that obviously drives our in-house tour flow and it will drive tours in Marco, which as we go through the year-over-year, we'll get, call it a point or two of growth there.
-So, those are more of the sales numbers, not the tours but you could probably back into that with an average VPG.
+Yeah.
+I think from a - I don't have those specifics.
+We can clearly get it.
+When you talk about the hurricane impact in the first quarter from a sales perspective, it's roughly 3 points of our growth.
+And as we talked about in Steve's comments, we've got the St. Thomas one, albeit a much smaller sales center without the linkage from the hotel that used to be a Marriott next door that's being rebuilt.
+It's ramping back up, but it's not going to get obviously back to a normalized sales pace this year.

+Obviously, we need the hotel and the linkage there, so that will abate obviously as we move through the year.
+And then, in total, the other piece we talked about was Marco Island.
+So once again, with all the new units we added down there, which just opened, that obviously drives our in-house tour flow and it will drive tours in Marco, which as we go through the year - year-over-year, we'll get, call it, a point or two of growth there.
+So I don't have - those are more the sales numbers, not the tours but you can probably back into that with average VPG.

-Edward Angle: Okay.
-Then if I adjusted tour flow growth that's still kind of below where you've been kind of tracking over the past several quarters.
-Is there anything to keep in mind that's maybe limited that or slowed that growth?
+Okay.
+And then if I adjust the tour flow growth, that's still kind of below where you've been kind of tracking over the past several quarters.
+Is there anything to keep in mind that maybe you can limit that or slow that growth?